 In order to systematically approach your journal entries, you are asked to complete four community interaction tasks during your Summer Language Abroad.
-These tasks are designed to get you out into the local communities and interacting with native speakers in ways in which you would be unlikely to do on your own.
+These tasks are designed to get you out into the local communities and interacting with native speakers.
 While the required tasks have been limited to four instances in order to accommodate shorter and more intensive programs, you are encouraged to consider completing additional tasks (either from the list below or of your own design) in order to maximize your language development and acculturation while abroad.

 COMMUNITY INTERACTION PROMPTS (SELECT FOUR):

 TASK 1: Identify 2-3 colloquial/slang words in your target language.
 Next find 1) a man and a woman who are 18-25 years old and 2) a man and a woman who are 40-50 years old.
 Ask each age and gender group what they think about these slang terms.
 Do they understand them?
 Are they appropriate to use?
-In what contexts?
+In which contexts?
 Why?
 Note the differences and the potential cultural implications of their responses.

-TASK 2: Identify a current and controversial social topic in the newspaper; select something that is perceived as more of a cultural issue than a purely political one.
+TASK 2: Identify a current and controversial social topic in the local or national news; select something that is perceived as more of a cultural issue than a purely political one.
 Next, find three native speakers to interview on this topic.
 Briefly ask them for their opinions on the topic and explore their rationales.
 Do not inject your own opinion into the interview and remain objective and respectful even if you do not agree with their statements.
 Consider how cultural assumptions influenced your perception of events/issues and the responses of your interviewees.

 TASK 4: Identify two people who are members of a social/ethnic/racial/economic minority in your country of study.
 Ask them about their minority status and how they feel that they are treated by the majority members of the community.
 Note cultural attitudes that influence the treatment of minority communities in your country of study and how these attitudes differ from the US.

 TASK 5: Identify a food/dish/cuisine that is unique to your location of study.
 Go to a local restaurant and order the food.
 Engage the waiter/restaurateur in discussion of its ingredients, preparation, and presentation.
 Ask about the historical or cultural significance of the food.
 Why is it so popular locally?
-What distinguishes a good preparation from a bad preparation.
+What distinguishes a good preparation from a bad preparation?
 Note the culturally-bound attention to food and its role in nutrition, social interaction, and/or national identity.

 TASK 6: Interview three people of different ages and genders with whom you are familiar/friendly about their attitudes towards the United States.
-What is their attitude towards the US in general?
-Are there specific issues (e.g. foreign policy, government structure, culture, etc) that they especially like/dislike?
+What is their attitude towards the U.S. in general?
+Are there specific issues (e.g. foreign policy, government structure, culture, etc.) that they especially like/dislike?
 What are their rationales for these attitudes and opinions?
 Do not inject your own opinion into the interview and remain objective and respectful even if you do not agree with their statements.
 Consider how local cultural values influenced the responses of your interviewees as well as your own (internal) reactions to their commentaries.

-- Reflect on your language learning and acculturation during your SLA Grant experience.
+- Reflect on your language learning and acculturation during your SLA experience.
 What insights did you gain into the language acquisition process?
-How did you engage and understand cultural differences.
+How did you engage and understand cultural differences?
 Did you meet your goals for language learning that you articulated on the blog before you started your program?
 Why or why not?

-- Reflect on your SLA Grant experience overall.
+- Reflect on your SLA experience overall.
 What insights have you brought back as a result of this experience?
-How has your summer language study abroad changed you and/or your worldview?
+How has your summer language abroad changed you and/or your worldview?
 What advice would you give to someone who was considering applying for an SLA Grant or preparing to start their own summer language study?